 If you’re a newly diagnosed autistic adult in BC, you may be wondering about accessing financial benefits and services that are available in the province.
-Jake Anthony, an autistic adult, shares information and tips to help you get started.
+Jake Anthony, an autistic adult and AutismBC’s former Program Ambassador, shares information and tips to help you get started.

 As a person on the spectrum, I found it really challenging to access services and financial supports.
 The information on government websites is so complicated and can be overwhelming for neurodivergent folks.
 This article should help make the information easier to understand and I’ll provide some tips along the way.
 Let’s get started!

 A representation agreement is a document that allows people with disabilities to list a few people they trust as their representatives.
 You give permission to your representatives to speak or act on your behalf.
 These representatives help them with making important financial or legal decisions.

 Someone you trust that shares your values and beliefs

 More than one representative or an alternative representative